mvdbent/Search-Scripts-In-Jamf/README.md

 ## Usage

 Simply execute the script with one parameter being the string you’re looking for.
-If you don’t have a parameter, the script will search for the occurrences of `python`:
+If you don’t have a parameter, the script will ask you for one and if you don't enter anything it will search for the occurrences of `python`:

 ```/path/to/searchScriptsInJamf.sh "dscl"
 You have 12 scripts in your instance of Jamf Pro